JONSASSE/432-2018/slides/class07/README.md

 1. Homework 2 Answer Sketch is available in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/assignments/hw2/hw2sketch.Rmd), or [HTML](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/hw2sketch.html), or [PDF](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/hw2sketch.pdf).

 2. Updates in the [Course Notes](https://thomaselove.github.io/432-notes/)
-    - New Chapters 9 (on Non-Linearity), 10 (on using `ols` to fit linear models) and 11 (on ridge regression and the lasso).
-    - Chapters coming soon include demonstrations of Logistic Regression and Multiple Imputation.
-    - I've made a few small edits in Chapters 1 and 5.
+    - I've made a few small edits in Chapters 1-7, especially 1 and 5.
     - I've made some meaningful edits to Chapter 8.
         - In particular, I added some material to clarify the calculation of *uncorrected* AIC, and how it (a) differs from bias-corrected AIC, (b) provides no new information beyond what we get from Mallows' Cp in the linear regression setting, and so we don't plot it and (c) is only defined up to an additive constant, so `extractAIC` and `AIC` give different results when applied to a single model, but when comparing two models, either can be used.
         - I also dropped the non-ggplot2 approach to plotting, and
         - I added some material on interaction terms, and on the limitations of best subsets regarding the development of best subsets work with multicategorical variables.
+    - New Chapters:
+        - 9 (on Non-Linearity),
+        - 10 (on using `ols` to fit linear models),
+        - 11 (on ridge regression and the lasso),
+        - 12 (intro to logistic regression)
+    - Chapters on my "to do" list include (a) demonstrations of using `lrm` to fit a logistic regression and (b) Multiple Imputation, for sure.